Adaptive Estimation and Uniform Confidence Bands for Nonparametric Structural Functions and Elasticities

 wpa1 uniformly over $\mc H^p$ and $p \in [\ul p,\ol p]$, where the second inequality is because $\hat J_n \leq \hat J_{\max} \leq \bar J_{\max}(R_2)$ wpa1 $\mc H$-uniformly by Lemma~\ref{lem:gridtest} and because $\bar J_{\max}(R_2) = \bar J_{\max}^*(R_2)$ for all $n$ sufficiently large.
 But note by severe ill-posedness and definition of $\bar J_{\max}^*(R_2)$, we have that $C (\bar J_{\max}^*(R_2))^{\varsigma/d} \asymp \log \tau_{\bar J_{\max}^*(R_2)} \leq \log(R_2 \sqrt n) \asymp \log n$, and so $\bar J_{\max}^*(R_2) \lesssim (\log n)^{d/\varsigma}$.
 The result now follows by part (ii), step 2 of the proof of Theorem~\ref{lepski2}. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{confmild}] In some of what follows, we use the fact that the sieve dimensions for CDV wavelet bases are linked via $J^+ = 2^d J$ for $J \in \T$.
-We do so for notational convenience; a similar argument (but with more complicated notation) applies for B-spline bases.
+We do so for notational convenience; a similar argument (with more complicated notation) applies for B-splines.

 \underline{Part (i), step 1:} By part (i), step 2 of the proof of Theorem~\ref{lepski2}, we have $\hat{J} = \tilde{J}$ wpa1 $\mc H$-uniformly.
 It therefore suffices to prove the result for the band

 (cf. (\ref{band})).
 Note by Appendix~\ref{sec:regression} this implies the result holds for our UCBs for nonparametric regression as well.
 Fix $R_2 > 0$ in the definition of $\bar J_{\max}(R_2)$ from (\ref{eq:J_bar_max}) sufficiently large so that by Lemma~\ref{lem:gridtest} we have $\inf_{h_0 \in \mc H} \mathbb{P}_{h_0} ( \hat{J}_{\max} \leq \bar{J}_{\max}(R_2)) \to 1$.
 Let $\bar J_{\max} \equiv \bar J_{\max}(R_2)$ for the remainder of the proof.
 Recall the constants $C_{\ref{unifbiasvar}}$ from (\ref{eq:lepski2_rate}), $\ul B$ and $\ol B$ from the discussion preceding the statement of this theorem, and $C_4$ and $C_5$ from (\ref{eq:lepski2_jmax}).
 Also note that by Lemmas~\ref{varest3} and~\ref{lem:gridtest}, Assumption~\ref{a-var}(i), and the fact that $\delta_n \downarrow 0$ (cf. (\ref{eq:delta_n})) imply that there exists $C_2, C_3 > 0 $ which satisfy